Evengard/wp-oauth-client/readme.txt

 *	Account Linking- OAuth Login supports the linking of user accounts from OAuth Providers to Wordpress account.
 *	App domain specific Registration Restrictions- OAuth Login restricts registration on your site based on the person's email address domain
 *	Multi-site Support- OAuth Login have unique ability to support multiple sites under one account
-*	Reverse Proxy Support- OAuth Login support for sites behind a reverse-proxy or on-prem instances with no internet access.
 *	Email notifications- You can customize the E-mail templates used for the automatic email notifications related to user registration.
 *	Extended OAuth API support- Extend OAuth API support to extend functionality to the existing OAuth client.[ENTERPRISE]
 *	BuddyPress Attribute Mapping- OAuth Login allows BuddyPress Attribute Mapping.[ENTERPRISE]